Chart Color Schemes

 The level of residential development activity in Woolner - Bayview - Winnellie is very low in comparison to the average area assessed nationally by AreaSearch

 Woolner-Bayview-Winnellie has seen approximately one dwelling receive development approval annually.
-Over the past five financial years, from FY21 to FY25, seven homes were approved, with none yet in FY26.
-Despite population decline, development activity has been adequate relative to other areas.
+Between FY21-FY25, seven homes were approved, with none yet in FY26.
+Despite population decline, the area's development activity has been adequate relative to its size.

-New properties are constructed at an average cost of $902,000, indicating a focus on premium dwellings.
-This financial year, $18.5 million in commercial development approvals have been recorded.
-Compared to Greater Darwin, Woolner-Bayview-Winnellie records around 59% of the building activity per person and ranks among the 8th percentile nationally for housing choices.
-Recent building activity consists solely of standalone homes, preserving the area's low-density nature.
+New properties are constructed at an average cost of $902,000, indicating a focus on premium segment dwellings.
+In FY26, commercial development approvals totalled $18.5 million, suggesting balanced commercial development activity.
+Compared to Greater Darwin, Woolner-Bayview-Winnellie records about 59% of the building activity per person and ranks in the 8th percentile nationally for assessed areas, offering limited housing choices.
+Recent building activity consists solely of standalone homes, preserving the area's low density nature.

-Developers are constructing more traditional houses than current demographics suggest, indicating strong demand for family homes despite density pressures.
-By 2041, Woolner-Bayview-Winnellie is projected to add 244 residents.
-If development rates continue as they are, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+Developers are constructing more traditional houses than current figures suggest, indicating strong demand for family homes.
+By 2041, Woolner-Bayview-Winnellie is projected to add 295 residents.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development